How to know your Zoellas from your PewDiePies in the world of vlogging. By Parent Zone

 Many people who follow Vloggers will meet other fans online.
 It’s important children remember the rules about talking to strangers, and not give away any personal or identifying information to someone they don’t know.

 Tip: Many of the popular YouTubers share lots of details about their life.
-Zoella has also accidentally shared information about her address.
+Zoella once accidentally shared information about her address.
 Children may need to be reminded that they shouldn’t follow suit by sharing details about their personal life online – regardless of the medium – whether it’s a video, blog post, or anything else.